debakarr/C-Snippets/README.md

 }
 ```

-* Multiline macross
+* Multiline macros

 It is best practice to set a pointer to NULL after freeing it.
-We can use a macross for this.
+We can use a macros for this.
 Below is the code for the same.

 ```C
 #include <stdio.h>